-The need to describe this philosophy came several years ago, after our initial jaunt overseas for a year in Germany (which I wrote an article about in 2009 and can be found here), but before our two-year stint in Tonga.
+The need to describe this philosophy came several years ago, after our initial (and somewhat disastrous) jaunt overseas for a year in Germany but before our two-year stint in Tonga.
 At that time, we were working on the Gulf Coast near New Orleans doing post-Katrina disaster relief-related work.
 But after a few years of staying put in one place, we found ourselves spending way too much of our free time searching for another opportunity overseas.

 Then, one day, when asked by an individual close to us (we’ll call him “Wade”) why we wanted to go abroad so badly, I gushed in reply, “Because we felt so alive!
 We could go places on the weekends that we’d never be able to afford to see otherwise!
 We visited cities and cathedrals and museums that you read about in history books!
 And they commute on these cute bicycles with baskets!
 Their towns have markets and mixed-use trails and awesome public transportation!
 And being forced to interact in a new language really enriches your life in a way!
 I mean, sure, we were totally broke so we had to come home eventually, but we learned as much about ourselves as we did about the destinations we visited!
 Why would we want to stay in one place if there’s a chance we can see the world?
 And this time, we’ll find a job where we’ll actually get paid!”